 How to Plant:

 Artichokes are ready to harvest when the heads are closed tightly and squeak slightly when squeezed.
 If you wait for them to open, they will be too tough to eat.
 Search the interior of the plant, the chokes hide in the foliage.
-Small artichokes can be eaten whole, without removing the inside spiny choke.
+Small artichokes can be eaten whole without removing the inside spiny bud.
 Artichokes take at least 110-150 days to reach maturity, if planting from seed and 100 days from divisions.
 Most do not flower until the second year of growth.

 Once the harvest is over, cut the plants back to 1-2 inches off the ground to try for a second harvest.
 New sprouts will form at the base of the plant.
 At the end of the season, allow the plant to dry out after the leaves begin to turn yellow.
 Once the foliage has died down and dried, remove it from the plant and put down a layer of organic compost to enrich the soil for next years crop.